-Reno County Sheriff announces retirement
+Reno County sheriff announces retirement

 RENO COUNTY, Kan.
-(KSNW) Sheriff Randy Henderson has just announced his retirement from Reno County Sheriffs Department.
+(KSNW) – Reno County Sheriff Randy Henderson announced his retirement Tuesday.
+His retirement from the office will be effective later this year.

 Although saying goodbye isn’t easy for Sheriff Henderson, he says it is time to for him to get back to his family.